WorkMaze/JUST.net/README.md

 ## <a name="applyover"></a> Apply function over transformation

 Sometimes you cannnot achieve what you want directly from a single function (or composition).
 To overcome this you may want to apply a function over a previous transformation.
 That's what #applyover does.
+You can also apply another complete transformation, not just a single function, over the transformed input.
+Bare in mind that every special character (comma, parenthesis) must be escaped if they appear inside the second argument/transformation.

 Consider the following input: